nasa306/blockSec/README.md

 # blockSec
-### This is quite a mid exploit.
-If you don't like it then too bad.
+~This is quite a mid exploit.
+If you don't like it then too bad.~
+---